What are the Types of CBD?

 This is an extract obtained immediately after extraction from cannabis.
 At this stage, it hasn’t passed the processes of heating, filtration, and decarbonization.
 This is a crude extract, and the main part of its composition consists of inactive acidic cannabinoids, including CBDA (cannabidiol acid), THCA (tetrahydrocannabinol acid), and CBGA (cannabigerolic acid).

 Also, the extract contains a full range of terpenes, flavonoids, acids, fats and a wide range of other substances produced by cannabis plants.
-Raw cannabinoids are generally more effective in treating long-term chronic conditions, such as insomnia and inflammation, slowing down the metastasis and proliferation of cancer cells.
+Raw cannabinoids are generally more effective in treating long-term chronic conditions.
+According to research published by the National Library of Medicine , CBD can reduce anxiety and insomnia, slowing down the metastasis and proliferation of cancer cells.

 CBD Full Spectrum Oil